Cockrell History, Family Crest & Coats of Arms

 - Mrs. Mary Cockrell, aged 40, who settled in America from Londonderry, in 1893

-Cockrell Settlers in the United States in the 20th Century
+Cockrell Settlers in United States in the 20th Century

 - Eliza Cockrell, aged 42, who landed in America from London, in 1905

-- Amelia Ann Cockrell, aged 44, who emigrated to the United States from Milton Regis, England, in 1908
+- Amelia Ann Cockrell, aged 44, who immigrated to the United States from Milton Regis, England, in 1908

 - Florida Walker Cockrell, who landed in America, in 1912